28 September 2021 @ 5:30 pm – 7:00 pm PDT

 Zoom into this program with photographer and hummingbird enthusiast James MacKenzie to learn all about a truly tiny, yet tenacious bird – the hummingbird!
 Discover some fascinating facts about these fast-flying dynamos while viewing phenomenal photography by James.
 We’ll explore basic hummingbird biology, where they originated and how they came to be in British Columbia, the species found here, how to view them responsibly, plus much more!

 *Tickets must be purchased in advance.
 Fees for this program are based on a sliding scale – you choose what you pay!
 Your contributions help us bring you more online programs like this one.
-Ticket sales close 30 minutes before the start of the program.

 **This program will take place on Zoom, so please make sure you have Zoom downloaded well in advance of the webinar.
 A Zoom link can be found within your confirmation email, and will also be sent out one hour before the start of the program.
 Only one ticket required per household.